michaeljsteel/NumBAT/docs/source/intro.rst

 set of standard properties and geometries which will allow all groups to test and validate each other's work.

-A full description of the |NUMBAT| physics and numerical algorithms  is available in the article B.C.P Sturmberg at al., "Finite element analysis of stimulated Brillouin scattering in integrated photonic waveguides", *J. Lightwave Technol.*  **37**, 3791-3804 (2019), available at `<https://dx.doi.org/10.1109/JLT.2019.2920844>`_.
+A full description of |NUMBAT|'s physical and numerical algorithms is available in the article B.C.P Sturmberg at al., "Finite element analysis of stimulated Brillouin scattering in integrated photonic waveguides", *J. Lightwave Technol.*  **37**, 3791-3804 (2019), available at `<https://dx.doi.org/10.1109/JLT.2019.2920844>`_.